practicalli/clojure-kafka-content/introduction.md

 * Concurrency and IPC capabilities
 * Clojure's sequence abstractions simplified the code and made testing easy

+> #### Hint::Currently under development
+> This book is not complete and has a great deal of content to add.

 ## Tutorials
 * [Apache Kafka - quickstart](https://kafka.apache.org/quickstart)